hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ### Defining a Provisioner

-To define a provisioner, modify the resource block defining the `vm_instance` to look like the following:
+To define a provisioner, modify the resource block defining the first `vm_instance` in your configuration to look like the following.

 ```hcl
 resource "google_compute_instance" "vm_instance" {